pulumi/docs/pulumi-hugo/themes/default/content/blog/build-a-video-thumbnailer-with-pulumi-using-lambdas-containers-and-infrastructure-on-aws/index.md

 ![pulumi-update-output](./pulumi-update-output.png)

-At the end of the update, you'll see a link to the Pulumi Console that shows the details of the deployment.
+At the end of the update, you'll see a link to the Pulumi Service that shows the details of the deployment.

 ![pulumi-update-complete-1](./pulumi-update-complete-1.png)